 Cafe assistants assist in the daily activities of cafes by cleaning surfaces, taking orders, preparing bakery items, and attending to customer transactions.

-9. Landscape Laborer
+9. Landscape Labourer

 The primary responsibility of the landscape laborer is to prune trees and shrubs, mulch garden beds, mow lawns, dig holes and assist with laying paths and making repairs as needed.